 Step 6: Be visual.
-A production plant is one of the single best marketing tools a company has that demonstrates its capability.
-It must be clean, orderly, and have visual, current and understandable metrics.
-More importantly, leaders being seen on the floor - the Japanese lean manufacturing term 'Gemba' (go and see) - is a huge part of transforming a company.
+A production plant is one of the single best marketing tools a company has that demonstrate its capability.
+It must be clean, orderly, and have visual, current, and understandable metrics.
+More importantly, the leaders must be seen on the floor "GEMBA" (go and see) is a huge part of transforming a company.